-- This banjo was made by Ernst Hammig in New York, New York around 1871-1885.
-It is a five-string banjo with a rosewood hoop, thirty brackets, rosewood neck, and friction pegs.
+This banjo was made by Ernst Hammig in New York, New York around 1871-1885.
+It is a Five-String Fretless Banjo with a rosewood hoop, thirty brackets, rosewood neck, and friction pegs.
 Many of Hammig’s banjos have a unique carved line on the back of the neck near the 5th string.
 Hammig was listed at various addresses on Forsyth Street in 19th century New York City Directories as a banjo and musical instrument maker.
+Stamped on the dowel stick:

 - Currently not on view